 Millions of people have been directly affected by this tsunami and yet according to percentages, the vast majority of them will recover due to the resiliency of human nature.
 At the same time, many of those people will develop psychological disorders such as major depression, generalized anxiety, and Posttraumatic Stress Disorder.
 Many more will experience non-specific distress, somatic complaints and other medical health conditions.

-If the rate of psychological problems turns out similar to previous severe natural disasters studied (e.g., Armenian earthquake, mudslides in Mexico, Hurricane Andrew in the United States) 50% or more of those effected could suffer from clinically significant distress or psychopathology.
+If the rate of psychological problems turns out similar to previous severe natural disasters studied (for example Armenian earthquake, mudslides in Mexico, Hurricane Andrew in the United States) 50% or more of those affected could suffer from clinically significant distress or psychopathology.

 Almost always, women or girls were affected more adversely than were men or boys.
 The presence of children in the home increases the stressfulness of disaster recovery.
 Marital stress has been found to increase after disasters.

 At least 30% of the survivors of the tsunami are children.
 Past research on the reactions of children to natural disasters is limited, yet this proportion of children survivors is especially troubling since children generally exhibit more severe distress after disasters than do adults.
 This is an especially relevant concern for the tsunami disaster where the United Nations estimates 50,000 children have died in the disaster and that tens of thousands have been orphaned.
 In some countries hit by the tsunami half the population affected is under 19 years old.

 We know also that the rates of mental illness could potentially be even higher than from other disasters studied previously because the victims of the 2004 tsunami are likely to have experienced multiple intense stressors.
 Pre-disaster functioning, secondary stressors, and psychological resources are important in determining resilience.